anas005/text-twist/README.md

 A Real Time Multiplayer implementation of classical word game - Text Twist!

 Twist and turn jumbled letters to make words.
 Look for patterns and put your vocabulary to the test in the fun.
-Race againt the time and beat your opponent in the awesome multiplayer game.
+Race against the time and beat your opponent in the awesome multiplayer game.

 ### Installation
 ```